kristapsbe/meteo_server/README.md

 ![image](https://github.com/user-attachments/assets/e99d866c-eba8-4a4e-85cf-5a525d551fb7)

 [Status page](https://stats.uptimerobot.com/EAWZfpoMkw) - the lowest value of the non-`/api/v1/meta` metrics can be used to gauge availability.
-99.95% should be possible (assuming there are no non-deployment downtimes).
-I should, at some point, start using a container registry.
 The `/api/v1/meta` endpoints report data source health.

 I'd expect incidents that are shorter than 20 minutes to be deployment related, and incidents that are longer than 20 minutes to mostly be related to the forecast datasoures experiencing issues (and I'd expect the server to be sturdy enough to survive issues like these).